fedeegmz/fedeegmz/README.md

 ### Hey, I'm Federico Gomez 👋

 I'm a **backend developer** from Argentina. 🌎
-Actually, I am working at [**Grupo Ward**](https://grupoward.com) as a full stack developer. 🖥️
+Currently, I am working at **Grupo Ward** as a full stack developer. 🖥️
-I made many backend apps with FastAPI, Django and Django Rest Framework.
+I've built many backend applications using FastAPI, Django, and Django Rest Framework.
+I'm also the author of [**youtube-pydantic-models**](https://github.com/fedeegmz/youtube-pydantic-models), a Python library that contains the most popular YouTube models based on Pydantic. 🧠
-My most important projects are available here.
-You can find some CRUD apps and more complex apps. 🧠
-The better repositories are **pinned** 👇👇
+You can find some of my most important projects **pinned** below. 👇👇

 ```json
 {